 - InDesign Tips I Wish I’d Known When Starting Out: Even expert InDesign users occasionally find themselves learning about a nifty keyboard shortcut or a hidden use for a tool.
 This article on lessons hard learned is a great read whether you are new or just brushing up your skills.

 - 4 Time-Saving InDesign Tips: Nobody wants to waste time; with clients banging at your door and flooding your email, it is hard to forget that you need to move fast.
-Fittingly, this article is a quick read, and you will save a lot of time by implementing its suggestions.
+Fittingly, this video is a quick watch, and you will save a lot of time by implementing its suggestions.

 - MacProVideo: There is a small collection of tricks to be found here that are appropriate for intermediate to advanced InDesign users.
 Unfortunately, the authors rarely update the site, and some of these articles are on a bit outdated.
 Nevertheless, MacProVideo is still worth a quick scroll-through.